web3ideation/nextjs-nft-marketplace-w3i/README.md

 4. in the 99-update-frontend.js from the deployscripts of the marketplace the constants for the frontend get updated. however this sucks, cause this way only the nft contracts defined in there can be displayed...
-!!!!!!!!!!!!!!!!!!!!!!!
 Since I dont need the BasicNft.json in constants anymore I can delete it and change the 99-update-frontend.js to not create it anymore.
+:check -> the Frontend doesnt need the BasicNft ABI anymore, so I deactivated the "export" of the basicNft ABI from the 99-update-frontend script.

 !!!W I created a new nft contract BORIS, where I used the update frontend deploy script to adapt the constants, I think it kinda overwrote the basif nft.json tho, so this is pfusch... i did this on 08.08.23 so I can just restore the version from github from the latest checkin since then.
 But i have to find a solution to not have to import the abi for every new nft contract... this should be possible to get around by just reliyng on the erc721 standard...